 Despite the club's lowly position, money was invested by the municipality in the stadium, with floodlights being added in 1970 and a low cantilevered roof erected over the west side in 1979.
-After two decades in the doldrums, Albacete finally won promotion to Segunda 2b in 1981-82 with victory over Talavera CF in the play-offs.
+After two decades in the doldrums, Albacete finally won promotion to Segunda B in 1981-82 with victory over Talavera CF in the play-offs.
 During this successful season, Albacete played home matches at the Campo de Federacion, a small stadium, but with stands close to the pitch.
-The club bought the stadium in 1989 and the'B' team play there home matches there.
+The club bought the stadium in 1989 and the 'B' team play there home matches there.
 Three solid seasons culminated in promotion back to La Segunda at the end of the 1984-85 season.
 The stay was brief however, as a small budget ensured the club struggled, eventually finishing 17th, two points from safety.
 1986-87 saw another poor year, but the club was spared any further demotion by the reorganisation of the league.
-The club was also set to reorganise and under the presidency of Rafael Candel Jiménez and with Benito Floro as coach, Albacete won Group III of Segunda 2b in 1989-90 and with it, promotion to the second division.
+The club was also set to reorganise and under the presidency of Rafael Candel Jiménez and with Benito Floro as coach, Albacete won Group III of Segunda B in 1989-90 and with it, promotion to the second division.
 The following season also saw a season long stay in La Segunda, but on this occasion, Albacete won promotion to La Primera.
 The second division title was secured by a one point margin from Real Betis, thanks in part to an unbeaten home record.
 During the summer of 1991, a new stand was erected on the east side of the stadium.
 This two tiered structure featured a sleek cantilevered roof that was anchored by a series of cables at the rear of the stand.
 The two tiers of white seats took the capacity of the stadium to 14,000.

 As the first representatives from the region of Castile-La Mancha to reach the top division, it would have been easy for Albacete to be happy with their lot and meekly surrender their top flight status.
 However, these men from La Mancha were made of sterner stuff and there would be no tilting at windmills.
 Instead, Albacete stood toe-to-toe with the giants of Spanish football and surprised everybody with their resilience and doggedness during the 91-92 season.
 They finally finished in seventh position, a point away from qualifying for Europe, and earned the bizarre nickname of Queso Mecánico or Clockwork Cheese.
 Regrettably, Albacete never came close to repeating the achievements of the 91-92 season.
 Bentio Floro left for Real Madrid and the club became embroiled in a series of relegation battles.
 The first in 92/93 saw Albacete beat Real Mallorca in a relegation/promotion play-off.
 Two years later and Albacete chances appeared to be toast after losing to Salamanca in another relegation/promotion play-off.
 They received a reprieve however when the Spanish federation extended the first division to 22 clubs following the Sevilla & Celta Vigo tax fiasco.
 There would be no escape from relegation a year later when Albacete finished 20th, ending their five year stay in La Primera.

 Relegation to the second division in 1996 delayed the next phase of refurbishment, but finally the club bit the bullet and started work to change the layout of the stadium in the summer of 1998.
 The first phase saw the lowering and repositioning of the pitch, closer to the east stand.
 The athletics track was removed and two banks of open banks of seats were added at either end of the pitch.
 The north bank development also included new changing facilities.
 Finally, a new stand was erected on the west side.
 This stand completed the lower tier of seating and also featured a narrow row of seats tucked away at the back of the stand.
 This resulted in an increased capacity of 17,102.
-The Spanish National side played their first game in the region of Castile-La Mancha on 10 October 1999 when they beat Israel 3-0 at the refurbished Estadio Carlos Belmonte.
-It has returned on three further occasions and La Seleccion has yet to concede a goal at the stadium.
+The Spanish national side played their first game in the region of Castile-La Mancha on 10 October 1999 when they beat Israel 3-0 at the refurbished Estadio Carlos Belmonte.
+They have returned on three further occasions and La Selección has yet to concede a goal at the stadium.